-Please select from the headings below to download the appropriate guide or checklist.
+Please select from the headings below to access the appropriate guide or checklist.

-The Essex Design Guide (EDG) has been digitally revamped to provide contemporary socio economic, environmental, and best practice guidance to planners and those interested in the provision of new housing developments.
+Visit the Essex Design Guide (EDG) for contemporary socio-economic, environmental, and best practice guidance for planners and those interested in providing new housing developments.

-Together, local authorities, developers and infrastructure providers are vital to the delivery of quality, sustainable development: this Protocol is our shared commitment.
+Together, local authorities, developers and infrastructure providers are vital to the delivery of quality, sustainable development.
+The Essex Planning Protocol (589KB PDF) is our shared commitment.

 The protocol sets out four priorities that all planning authorities in Essex, as well as the County Planning Authority, have committed to.

-This provides details of the impacts that development may have on Essex County Council services and infrastructure, and guidance to developers regarding how section 106 agreements and the Community Infrastructure Levy may be used to secure works, finance and/or land to mitigate these impacts.
+The Developers’ Guide to Infrastructure Contributions (2.98MB PDF) provides details of the impacts that development may have on Essex County Council services and infrastructure.
+It gives guidance to developers on how section 106 agreements and the Community Infrastructure Levy may be used to secure work, finance and land to mitigate these impacts.

 Essex County Council provides a pre-planning application service to developers wishing to understand issues, related to community infrastructure, which may be raised by their proposals.

-Essex County Council provides a pre-planning application services to developers wishing to understand issues related to highways and transportation infrastructure which may be raised by their proposals.
+Essex County Council provides pre-planning application services to developers wishing to understand issues related to highways and transportation infrastructure that may be raised by their proposals.

-Where development requires an impact to be mitigated using a section 106 agreement, developers are expected to use this template to enter in to any obligations in favour of Essex County Council.
+Where development requires an impact to be mitigated using a section 106 agreement, developers are expected to use this Section 106 agreement template (68.6KB DOC) to enter in to any obligations in favour of Essex County Council.
 Adherence to these specimen clauses speeds up the planning process and reduces legal costs.

 Where a new development needs land for a new school or early years and childcare facility, the developer must send in a Land Compliance Study with their planning application.
-The main points covered are set out in this checklist and should also be used to shape pre-application discussions regarding appropriate locations.
+The main points covered are set out in this Education site suitability checklist (88KB XLS) and should also be used to shape pre-application discussions regarding appropriate locations.

 Essex Highways, the Council's delivery partner, deals with all aspects associated with the implementation of the developer works in the highway.
-Please refer to their guidance before making your submission.
+Please refer to Essex Highway's guidance before making your submission.